 Optic neuritis is a common condition that causes reversible loss of vision.
-It can be clinically isolated or can arise as one of the manifestations of multiple sciencesis.
+It can be clinically isolated or can arise as one of the manifestations of multiple sclerosis.
 Occasional cases are due to other causes, and in these instances management can differ radically.
 The treatment of optic neuritis has been investigated in several trials, the results of which have shown that corticosteroids speed up the recovery of vision without affecting the final visual outcome.
 Other aspects of management, however, are controversial, and there is uncertainty about when to investigate and when to treat the condition.
-Here we review the diacoastic features of optic neuritis.
-Its differential diagnosis and eive practical guidance about management of patients.
+Here we review the diagnostic features of optic neuritis, its differential diagnosis, and give practical guidance about management or patients.
 The condition's association with multiple sclerosis will be considered in the light of studies that define the risk for development of multiple sclerosis and with respect to results of trials of diseasemodifying drugs in these individuals.

-Optic neuritis is common, having an incidence of 1-5 per 100 000 per year.14 The incidence is highest in caucasians, in countries at high latitudes,2 and in spring.5 Individuals aged 20-49 years are most at risk, with women more often affected than men.5 The condition usually presents as subacutu unilateral loss of vision, although loss of vision in both eyes can arise, either simultaneously or sequentially.
-Most instances of optic neutrins are due to idopathic inflammatory demyelination, which can arise in isolation, or as a manifestation of multiple selerosis.4
+Optic neuritis is common, having an incidence of 1-5 per 100 000 per year.1-1 The incidence is highest in caucasians,4 in countries at high latitudes,7 and in spring.7 Individuals aged 20-49 years are most at risk, with women more often affected than men.7 The condition usually presents as subacute unilateral loss of vision, although loss of vision in both eyes can arise, either simultaneously or sequentially.
+Most instances of optic neuritis are due to idiopathic inflammatory demyelination, which can arise in isolation, or as a manifestation of multiple sclerosis.4

-Despite some major studies there are still many controversial areas in the management of optic neuritis, with differences of opinion expressed in surveys done to investigate the way the condition is managed.19 In this Review, we discuss the diagnosis and management of optic neuritis, including the role of specialised investigations to exclude other causes of visual loss that can mimic optic neuritis.
-We will also discuss ways of identifying cases that are corricosteroid-deemednet and how to manage them. might be seen by the patient on eye movement."
-Clearly, subclinical cases are frequent, since some patients present with Uhthoff's phenomenon (visual deterioration on getting warm, or during exercise)," and delayed visual evoked potentials are not uncommon in early multiple
+Despite some major studies there are still many controversial areas in the management of optic neuritis, with differences of opinion expressed in surveys done to might be seen by the patient on eye movement.11 Clearly, subclinical cases are frequent, since some patients present with Uthtoff's phenomenon (visual deterioration on getting warm, or during exercise).12 and delayed visual evoked potentials are not uncommon in early multiple sclerosis, even without a previous history of optic neuritis.13

 The maximum visual loss varies from minor blurring to no perception of light in the affected eye.
-Abnormal colour vision, reduced contrast sensitivity, visual field loss, and a relative afferent pupillary defect (RAPD) are usually present in the affected eye. ^{Anne} The presence of an RAPD is a useful objective sign of a unilateral optic neuropathy, although its not specific for optic neuritis.
-The absence of an RAPD can indicate mild clinical involvement in the affected eye, previous optic neuritis in the contralateral eye, or subclinical optic neuropathy in the contralateral eye.30
+Abnormal colour vision, reduced contrast sensitivity, visual field loss, and a relative afferent pupillary defect (RAPD) are usually present in the affected eye.thust The presence of an RAPD is a useful objective sign of a unilateral optic neuropathy, although it is not specific for optic neuritis.
+The absence of